dljiangm/Microservices-ibm-bluepage/README.md

 	Get bluepage info for ant IBMers.

 # What is feature?
 	It is a Spring boot web applicaion.
-Simpe and Light.
+Simpe and Light, since Micorservice is very hot in IBM.

 # How to start it?
 	1. Build jar file after download code, example: Micro-ibm-bulepage-1.0.jar